privacyguides/privacyguides.org/docs/video-streaming.en.md

 !!! warning

     Invidious does not proxy video streams by default.
-Videos watched through Invidious will still make direct connections to Google's servers (e.g. `googlevideo.com`); however, some instances support video proxying.
-This can be enabled by adding `&local=true` to the URL.
+Videos watched through Invidious will still make direct connections to Google's servers (e.g. `googlevideo.com`); however, some instances support video proxying—simply enable *Proxy videos* within the instances's settings or add `&local=true` to the URL.

 !!! tip